bvisokay/nested-file-fetcher/README.md

 - :file_folder: To move all of nested photos back into one folder is very repetitive and time consuming...
 In my case there was 3800 files in 1900 folders!

-- Option #1: Use window file explorer to search for \*.jpg. it will bring up all the pictures
+- Option #1: Use window file explorer to search for \*.jpg. it will bring up all the pictures.
+Search for mulitple file types by separating with OR (case sensitive)

+- `*.jpg OR .png OR .svg`

 - Option #2: Use this script to programatically move all of the nested images in the subfolders to one results folder